How Difficult is the GRE? | Comparison to Other Standardized Tests

 Table of Contents

-Is the GRE Hard?
+How Hard is The GRE EXAM?
 7 Points that Can Help You Assess Its Difficulty

 The difficulty level of any exam can be very hard to quantify as not everyone has the same strengths, weaknesses, and experiences.
-This is why assessing the difficulty levels of the ETS GRE can be a very subjective topic.
+This is why assessing "is the GRE is difficult?" can be a very subjective topic.

 However, it’s not impossible to demonstrate how challenging it can be if you’ll consider a few things.
 So to help you get a good idea whether you’ll be able to crack this test without breaking a sweat or not, we’ve rounded up a few points below.
 Check them out and you can surely get a better understanding of what this exam is really like.